CoinFabrik/on-ink-integration-tests/test-cases/caller/README.md

 ## Comparison Integration vs E2E

 Both the integration and end-to-end tests work as expected.
-The default contract caller in integration tests is the Alice account, which works correctly.
-And in the end-to-end test, the Bob account is used to call the contract, which also returns the correct caller's account ID.
+In the integration tests, the contract caller can be set using the `set_caller` function, after that we ensure that the actual contract was called with this id.
+In the end-to-end test, the Bob account is used to call the contract, which also returns the correct caller's account ID.

 | \#  | Test                                                  | Integration | E2E |
 | --- | ----------------------------------------------------- | :---------: | :-: |